MahlatseBaholo/eBlocks_DataEngineer_Assessment/README.md

 4. Which order does the user buy first most of the time?

-   Moto Play has been purchased 48 times by users as a first-time product.
+   Canon T90 has been purchased 17 times by users as a first-time product.

 5. What is the time interval that a user tends to purchase again?